-

 Is it possible for target companies to provide financial assistance?

 No. According to the Peruvian Corporations Act financial assistance by the Target Company is prohibited, including granting security interests by the Target Company to the buyer or any of its affiliates.
-Private equity transactions have been performed in Peru by using complex corporate and tax structures that will not be categorized as financial assistance.
+Private equity transactions have been performed in Peru by using complex corporate and tax structures that will not be categorised as financial assistance.

 -